fecgov/fecfile/README.md

 *   YE does not select default dates.
 *   Form 2 fax number has been added

-Page last updated October 11, 2016
+Page last updated June 7, 2017